-The Bar Council (acting by the Bar Standards Board) shall not issue a practising certificate to a barrister or registered European lawyer.
+The Bar Standards Board shall not issue a practising certificate to a barrister or registered European lawyer.

-- .1 who is not eligible for a practising certificate, or for a practising certificate of the relevant type; or - .2 who has not applied for a practising certificate; or
+.1 who is not eligible for a practising certificate, or for a practising certificate of the relevant type; or

-.4 who is not insured against claims for professional negligence as provided for in Rule C76.
+- .3 who has not paid or not otherwise undertaken to pay in a manner determined by the Bar Council, the appropriate practising certificate fee; or - .4 who is not insured against claims for professional negligence as provided for in Rule C76.

-The Bar Council (acting by the Bar Standards Board) shall not grant a litigation extension to a barrister or registered European lawyer.
+The Bar Standards Board shall not grant a litigation extension to a barrister or registered European lawyer.

-- .1 in circumstances where the Bar Council (acting by the Bar Standards Board) is not satisfied that the requirements of litigation extension are met; or - .2 who has not applied for a litigation extension; or - .3 who has not paid or not otherwise undertaken to pay in a manner determined by the Bar Council, the appropriate application fee (if any) and the litigation extension fee (if any).
+- .1 in circumstances where the Bar Standards Board is not satisfied that the requirements of litigation extension are met; or - .2 who has not applied for a litigation extension; or - .3 who has not paid or not otherwise undertaken to pay in a manner determined by the Bar Standards Board, the appropriate application fee (if any) and the litigation extension fee (if any).

-The Bar Council (acting by the Bar Standards Board) may refuse to issue a practising certificate or to grant a litigation extension, or may revoke a practising certificate or a litigation extension in accordance with Section 3.C5, if it is satisfied that the information submitted in support of the application for the practising certificate or litigation extension (as the case may be) is (or was when submitted) incomplete, inaccurate or incapable of verification, or that the relevant barrister or registered European lawyer.
+The Bar Standards Board may refuse to issue a practising certificate or to grant a litigation extension, or may revoke a practising certificate or a litigation extension in accordance with Section 3.C5, if it is satisfied that the information submitted in support of the application for the practising certificate or litigation extension (as the case may be) is (or was when submitted) incomplete, inaccurate or incapable of verification, or that the relevant barrister or registered European lawyer.

-- .1 does not hold adequate insurance in accordance with Rule C76; - .2 has failed and continues to fail to pay the appropriate practising certificate fee or litigation extension fee when due; - .3 would be, or is, practising in breach of the provisions of Section 3.B; - .4 has not complied with any of the requirements of the Continuing Professional Development Regulations applicable to them; - .5 has not declared information on type and area of practice in a form determined by the BSB; - .6 has not made the declarations required by the BSB in relation to Youth Court work; - .7 has not made the declarations required by the BSB in relation to the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017; - .8 has not provided the BSB with a unique email address.
+- .1 does not hold adequate insurance in accordance with Rule C76; - .2 has failed and continues to fail to pay the appropriate practising certificate fee to the Bar Council or litigation extension fee to the Bar Standards Board when due; - .3 would be, or is, practising in breach of the provisions of Section 3.B; - .4 has not complied with any of the requirements of the Continuing Professional Development Regulations applicable to them; - .5 has not declared information on type and area of practice in a form determined by the BSB; - .6 has not made the declarations required by the BSB in relation to Youth Court work; - .7 has not made the declarations required by the BSB in relation to the Money Laundering, Terrorist Financing and Transfer of Funds (Information on the Payer) Regulations 2017; - .8 has not provided the BSB with a unique email address.

-When the Bar Council (acting by the Bar Standards Board) issues a practising certificate or a litigation extension, it shall:
+When the Bar Standards Board issues a practising certificate or a litigation extension, it shall:

-- .1 inform the relevant barrister or registered European lawyer of that fact; and - .2 in the case of a practising certificate, publish that fact, together with the name and practising address of the barrister and registered European lawyer and the other details specified in Rule rS61 in the register on the Bar Standards Board's website; or - .3 in the case of a litigation extension: - .a issue a revised and updated practising certificate to incorporate an express reference to such litigation extension in accordance with Rule rS66; and - .b amend the register maintained on the Bar Standards Board's website to show that the relevant barrister or registered European lawyer (as the case may be) is now authorised to conduct litigation.
+- .1 inform the relevant barrister or registered European lawyer of that fact; and - .2 in the case of a practising certificate, publish that fact, together with the name and practising address of the barrister and registered European lawyer and the other details specified in Rule rS61 in the register on the Bar Standards Board's website; or - .3 in the case of a litigation extension: - a issue a revised and updated practising certificate to incorporate an express reference to such litigation extension in accordance with Rule rS66; and - .b amend the register maintained on the Bar Standards Board's website to show that the relevant barrister or registered European lawyer (as the case may be) is now authorised to conduct litigation.